 After you have your hosting set up and you have created enough events for your event campaign it's time to recruit people to come to your events.
 You can recruit attendees to attend nearby events using your group's email list in two ways.

-First, you can point them to the ZIP/postal code search page and pre-fill their ZIP/postal code by giving the event campaign search page URL an argument of
+First, you can point them to the ZIP/postal code search page and pre-fill their ZIP/postal code (or city) by giving the event campaign search page URL an argument of

 zipcode=00000.
 For example, if a user clicks the link like